 Some references specify a constant of 17.835, which is mathematically unrelated to the constant given above but which will likely yield good results nonetheless.
-The reason that all these seemingly disparate systems can be used to good effect is that even the mathematically accurate equal temperament constant assumes a theoretically perfect string which both exhibits no bending stiffness and doesn't need to be stretched to be fretted.
-Since real strings don't behave that way even the equal temperament based fret layout system is just an approximation of the way real strings need to be fretted.
+The reason that all these seemingly disparate systems can be used to good effect is that even the mathematically accurate equal temperament constant assumes a theoretically perfect string, which both exhibits no bending stiffness and doesn't need to be stretched to be fretted.
+Since real strings don't behave that way, even the equal temperament based fret layout system is just an approximation of the way real strings need to be fretted.
 See Gregory Byers nice paper on classic guitar intonation for more on this subject (see the Links section).
-Which constant should you use?
+Which constant should you use if you want to sequentially calculate fret locations yourself?
 Unless you are building or repairing historical instruments use the equal temperament constant of 17.817.
 It is the currently accepted standard.
-Want to know where this constant comes from?
-See the derivation section below.

 Most folks that build instruments will never need to use this info, as the lutherie suppliers all provide fret slotting templates as well as slotted fret boards for all of the standard instruments.
 A number of suppliers use CNC machines to do the slotting and so can easily supply inexpensive slotted boards for any scale length and any number of frets.
 And of course you can use the calculators below to do the calculation work for you.

 Let’s say the scale length of the instrument we want to calculate fret positions for is 25.5".
 This is typical for Fender electric guitars and a lot of other guitars as well.
 To calculate the distance from the nut to the first fret, divide the scale length by 17.817: